tauri-apps/tauri-action/README.md

   - Useful when you need custom build functionality when creating Tauri apps e.g. a `desktop:build` script.
   - `tauriScript` can also be an absolute file path pointing to a `tauri-cli` binary.
 The path currently cannot contain spaces.
 - If you want to add additional arguments to the build command, you can use the `args` option.
 For example, if you're setting a specific target for your build, you can specify `args: --target your-target-arch`.
-- When your app isn't on the root of the repo, use the `projectPath` input.
+- When your Tauri app is not in the root of the repo, use the `projectPath` input.
+  - Usually it will work without it, but the action will install and use a global `@tauri-apps/cli` installation instead of your project's CLI which can cause issues if you also configured `tauriScript`.
 - If you create the release yourself and provide a `releaseId` but do not set `tagName`, the download url for updater bundles in `latest.json` will point to `releases/latest/download/<bundle>` which can cause issues if your repo contains releases that do not include updater bundles.